Magic number (physics): Derivation

+states at energy level $E_n$.
+To account for the two possible spins, we will need to multiply this by $2$.
+This gives us $2, 6, 12, 30$ for $n = 0, 1, 2, 3$.
+The number of states up to a certain $n$ will give us the number of nucleons needed to fill up to the $n$th shell.
+Thus, we predict that $2, 8, 20, 50$ are magic numbers.
+This only misses the magic number $28$ (which occurs due to effects like spin-orbit coupling), along with the numbers past $50$, but still provides evidence that the shell model accurately describes the nucleus.

 The atomic analog to nuclear magic numbers are those numbers of electrons leading to discontinuities in the ionization energy.
 These occur for the noble gases helium, neon, argon, krypton, xenon, radon and oganesson.
 Hence, the "atomic magic numbers" are 2, 10, 18, 36, 54, 86 and 118.
-As with the nuclear magic numbers, these are expected to be changed in the superheavy region due to spin–orbit coupling effects affecting subshell energy levels.
+As with the nuclear magic numbers, these are expected to be changed in the superheavy region due to spin/orbit-coupling effects affecting subshell energy levels.
 Hence copernicium (112) and flerovium (114) are expected to be more inert than oganesson (118), and the next noble gas after these is expected to occur at element 172 rather than 168 (which would continue the pattern).